 NEEDS OF THE SAINTS FUND …

 Saturday Evening Worship is a “Come As You Are” service at 5:00 p.m. that draws the Christian community to worship our Lord and Savior through the singing of contemporary music and the hearing of God’s Word in a casual, energetic and reverent atmosphere.
 The Lord’s Supper is celebrated each week.
-Our musical accompanist is Ethan Mandeville and Jessica Segaard is our song leader.
+Our musical accompanist is Ethan Mandeville, and Jessica Segaard is our song leader.
+During the COVID-19 pandemic, we have moved this service into the Parish Hall.

 Sunday Morning Worship is held each week at 9:00 a.m..
 The worship is fairly traditional, following the liturgy of Evangelical Lutheran Worship and includes music by our Senior Choir or special musicians or vocalists.
+(During COVID-19, Senior Choir and Handbell Choir have been suspended.)
 Holy Communion is celebrated at all services on Sunday mornings.

 Midweek Worship is held during the Advent and Lenten seasons.
 Call the Church Office for times.